Code-Institute-Submissions/Malrhis-project3/README.md

 - HTML
 - CSS
 - Bootstrap 4
+- Jinja2 web template engine
+- Python
+- Flask framework
+- MongoDB

+## 3.1 Dependencies installed with pip (python's package manager)
+- flask
-- Javascript
+- pymongo
-- Jquery
+- dnspython
-- Jquesry UI
+- python-dotenv

 <br>

 # 4. The Goals: User Stories or (JTBD) Jobs-to-be-Done

-For the players of pokemon games, or fans who want to be able to search for the full breadth of the pokemon franchise:
+For the freshwater aquarist in search of crowdsourced know-how:

 ```
-1. I want to be able to search for a pokemon by name, instead of going through the clunky gameboy/switch keypad
+1. I want to be able to search a fish or plant by name, rather than go article by article in a google search
-2. I want to be able to view all pokemon across all the game versions.
+2. I want to be able to view all fish/plants at a glance, and browse the pages for my enjoyment/learning
-3. The pokedex in the pokemon games does not give you enough information about the pokemon in a single screen.
-For instance, it does not tell you the stats of the pokemon:
-    - I want to be able to see a sprite of the pokemon
-    - I want to be able to see the type/types of the pokemon
-    - I want to be able to see the ability that the pokemon has, and if the pokemon has a hidden ability, I want that to be displayed
-    - I want to be able to read about the pokemon's genus and pokedex entry
+3. I want to be able to contribute my own knowledge about a fish/plant to the repository
-    - I want to know what moves does the pokemon have
+    - The repository should provide some validation and formatting, especially when it comes to things like fish size, diet, water pH and temperature
+    - At the same time, I should be allowed to input as much free text as required to ensure that I can impart my guidance to others in the aquarist community.
-4. I want to be able to save my pokemon so that I can refer to them later
+4. I want to be able to update/delete entries that might be fraudulent or fake
-5. I want to be able to build a mock-up team
+5. The site should be mobile responsive so that I can share it on the go with fellow hobbyists.
 ```
 <br>